 Seafood plays a major role in the country’s diet, and Sri Lanka’s lagoon crabs are justly famous the world over for their succulent sweet meat.
 Colombo’s – which makes a regular appearance on Asia’s best restaurant lists – celebrates this iconic crustacean.
-The catch-of-the-day comes in a range of sizes, from half a kilo to the whopping two-kilo Crabzilla, in time-honoured recipes, including chilli crab, pepper crab and curry crab.
+The catch of the day comes in a range of sizes, from half a kilo to the whopping two-kilo Crabzilla, in time-honoured recipes, including chilli crab, pepper crab and curry crab.

 6. Kottu roti

 The go-to Sri Lankan street food is a delicious stir-fry made out of leftovers.
 With a rhythmic clatter, the kottu maker deftly wields two large metal cleavers, finely slicing roti flatbread together with meat or vegetables, garlic and spices on a large iron skillet.
-Another favourite roti is pol roti, made with shaved coconut.
+Another favourite roti is the sweet pol roti, made with shaved coconut.
 Eaten for breakfast, it’s perfect with lunu miras and dhal.

-Dhal, or lentil curry, is a staple Sri Lankan side dish, often eaten two or three times a day.
+Dhal, or lentil curry, is a traditional Sri Lankan side dish, often eaten two or three times a day.
 Red lentils are cooked in coconut milk, with onions, piquant green chillies and spices such as cinnamon, cumin, fenugreek and pandan leaves.
 Thinner than its Indian counterpart, with amped up spices, it’s extra tasty when made in a traditional clay pot.

 9. Sour fish curry

 There are plenty of fish curries but ambul thiyal, or sour fish curry, is one of the best.
 Cubes of firm fish, usually tuna, are cooked in a blend of spices, including turmeric, black pepper, cinnamon, garlic and curry leaves.
 The secret ingredient is dried goraka, a tamarind-like superfruit that gives the dish its sour flavour.